ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 ## Introduction
 Observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.
 Monitoring, logging, and distributed tracing are key methods that reveal the internal state of the system to provide the observability.
 Therefore, Ballerina becomes fully observable by having default support for connecting with external systems to monitor metrics such as request count and response time statistics, log processing and analysis, and perform distributed tracing.
 HTTP/HTTPS based Ballerina services and any client connectors are observable by default.
-But HTTP/HTTPS and SQL client connectors captures some more [additional information](https://github.com/opentracing/specification/blob/master/semantic_conventions.md) as well to make tracing and metrics monitoring more informative.
+But HTTP/HTTPS and SQL client connectors capture some more [additional information](https://github.com/opentracing/specification/blob/master/semantic_conventions.md) as well to make tracing and metrics monitoring more informative.

 ## Getting Started
 A Ballerina service is by default observable.
-This section focuses on enabling observability with default systems with Jaeger for distributed tracing, and Prometheus and Grafana for Metrics Monitoring.
+This section focuses on enabling observability with default systems such as Prometheus and Grafana for metrics monitoring and Jaeger for distributed tracing.

 **Pre-requisites**